 Most of the grapes listed are North American Varieties.
 These are hardier, and more resistant to disease than European grapes.

 When you plant your grapes, make sure you are familiar with their mode of pollination.
-Most grapes are self-pollinating, which means you need at least 2 vines of the same variety to ensure they produce fruit.
+Most grapes are self-pollinating, so you only need one vine to produce fruit.

 Grapes that require a pollinator, need a grapevine of another variety nearby to produce fruit.